Analyzing Population-Level Trials as N-of-1 Trials: an Application to Gait: Details on quality control

 \subsection{MCMC chain resolution}

 The resolution of the MCMC chain was measured with effective sample size (ESS).
 A higher ESS indicates more information content, or higher effectiveness of the sample chain.
 In cases where observed data samples are highly autocorrelated, the ESS might be relatively small compared to the total sample size.
-Supplementary File \url{all_posterior_estimates.zip} shows the ESS for each model and parameter (n.eff).
+Supplementary file for posterior estimates at \url{https://github.com/HIAlab/gait_nof1trials/wiki/Data} shows the ESS for each model and parameter (n.eff).